lancejpollard/math/readme.md

 ### The Amplituhedron

 As a possible model of subatomic particles, this model is very new and interesting.
-It relies on the Grassmanian.
+The mathematical structure underlying the model of the amplituhedron is called a Grassmannian.
+A Grassmannian is a type of algebraic variety that consists of all subspaces of a given vector space of a fixed dimension.
+The amplituhedron is a particular type of Grassmannian called a positive Grassmannian.
+It is defined as the set of all subspaces of a given vector space that are positive in a certain sense.
+The amplituhedron model is based on the idea that the scattering amplitudes in certain quantum field theories can be represented as geometric objects in a positive Grassmannian, and this representation allows for a more efficient and intuitive calculation of these amplitudes.
+To work with the amplituhedron, one uses the tools of algebraic geometry and the theory of geometric representations of Lie groups.

 ### Grand-Unified Theories (GUTs) in Physics